livro-aberto/ensino_medio/geometria.rst

 Atividade: Segmento Orientado
 ------------------------------

-a) Segundo as informações meteorológicas sobre as mesoregiões de Alagoas apresentadas anteriormente, qual dos mapas a seguir apresenta a informação sobre a velocidade do vento no moento da consulta.
+a) Segundo as informações meteorológicas sobre as mesorregiões de Alagoas apresentadas anteriormente, qual dos mapas a seguir apresenta a informação sobre a velocidade do vento no momento da consulta.

 .. _fig-sertao-alagoano: